Middle Tennessee takes on Ohio in Conway, South Carolina - WTOP News

 Conway, South Carolina; Thursday, 12 p.m.
 EST

-BOTTOM LINE: Middle Tennessee squares off against Ohio in Conway, South Carolina.
+BOTTOM LINE: Middle Tennessee will take on Ohio at HTC Center in Conway, South Carolina.

-Middle Tennessee went 14-19 overall with a 6-9 record against non-conference opponents during the 2023-24 season.
-The Blue Raiders averaged 5.3 steals, 4.2 blocks and 13.2 turnovers per game last season.
+Middle Tennessee went 14-19 overall with a 6-9 record in non-conference games in the 2023-24 season.
+The Blue Raiders gave up 70.3 points per game while committing 15.8 fouls last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.